Welcome to Refined by Age! ™

 I will write about each of these dimensions on the Refined by Age™ blog.
 As we explore them together, it will become evident that there is a “dimensional dance” going on in each of our lives; much like a baby’s mobile in motion above a crib.
 The dimensions themselves are very seldom, if ever, equally balanced.
 They work together, much like our senses compensate for each other, to help create an overall balance in our lives through this dimensional dance that becomes more fluid as we become Refined by Age.™

-I will also discuss age discrimination (ageism) as it is prevalent in society today and one, if not the last, acceptable forms of discrimination.
+I will also discuss age discrimination (ageism) as it is prevalent in society today and one, if not the last, relatively unchallenged forms of discrimination.
 Ageism is based on the stereotype of decline as we age.
 This leads society to diminish the value of our older adults; when in fact age brings wisdom, continued health if one is intentional about living a healthy lifestyle, continued learning, and participation in community.
 It is my premise that: as we age, we continue to polish our souls on the stuff that life is made of.
 We get closer to seeing more clearly through the mystical mirror until that face-to-face day comes.

 Please, follow my blog to get new updates automatically sent to your email address.
 Just click on the “Follow” tab under “Follow Blog via Email” to sign up.